Our Qualifications

 Kindergarten/Elementary Certification, ETSU, Johnson City

-Director of Accountability and Pre-K - 5 Curriculum, Jefferson County Schools
+Retired Director of Federal Programs, Elementary Education, and Accountability, Jefferson County Schools

 Former Chairperson, Jefferson County kindergarten teachers